 “That element of the story, incidentally, remains valid,” Rogoff notes.
 “The global financial crisis added to gold’s allure, owing initially to fear of a second Great Depression.
 Later, some investors feared that governments would unleash inflation to ease the burden of soaring public debt and address persistent unemployment.”

 In fact, the case for or against gold has not changed all that much since 2010, when he last wrote about it.
 In October of that year, he notes, the price of gold was on the way up, having just reached $1,300.
 But the real case for holding it was never a speculative one.
 Rather, gold is the aforementioned hedge.
 For a high-net-worth investor, or a sovereign wealth fund, it makes perfect sense to hold a small percentage of your assets in gold as a hedge against extreme events.

 Stepping into his Wayback Machine, he points to research from Stephen Harmston’s oft-cited 1998 study pointing to anecdotal evidence that an ounce of gold bought 350 loaves of bread in the time of Nebuchadnezzar II, king of Babylon, who died in 562 BC.

 “Ignoring the fact that Babylon’s bread was probably healthier than today’s highly refined product, the price of gold today is not so different, equal to perhaps 600 loaves of bread.
 Of course, we do not have annual data for Babylonian gold prices.
 We can only assume, given wars and other uncertainties, that true market prices back then, like today, were quite volatile.”

-He concludes buy noting the recent collapse of gold prices “has not really changed the case for investing in it one way or the other.
+He concludes by noting that the recent collapse of gold prices “has not really changed the case for investing in it one way or the other.
 Yes, prices could easily fall below $1,000, but, then again, they might also rise.
-Meanwhile, policymakers should be cautious in interpreting the plunge in gold prices as a vote of confidence in their performance."
+Meanwhile, policymakers should be cautious in interpreting the plunge in gold prices as a vote of confidence in their performance.”